 More Great Stage Pianos Worth a Look

 - Korg SP-280 88-Key Digital Piano.
 Super portable and ultra affordable.
 Korg makes great keyboards and this one is no different.
 This is easily the best portable keyboard for those on a budget.

-- Kurzweil Forte SE Stage Digital Piano.
+- Kurzweil SP-6 Stage Digital Piano.
 Kurzweils are legendary for their powerful tone and playability.
 This is one great-performing stage piano.

 - Casio PX560 88-Key Digital Stage Piano.
 Packed with features and a large variety of sounds, all at an affordable price.